 2. Decide on the guest list

-As I mentioned above, the budget and the guest list go hand-in-hand.
+As mentioned, the budget and the guest list go hand-in-hand.
 Deciding on a guest list early when planning a wedding is important for a lot of reasons, including the fact that you can:

 - Get quotes from vendors early on – venue, catering, bar etc will ask how many guests you will be having

 - Send out your save the date-cards and/or invitations early on, giving the guests time to plan

 - Start budgeting for an exact number of people from the start

 So now that you know some benefits, let’s look at the difficult part: actually narrowing down the guest list.
 This can be a tricky part, especially if you are planning a budget wedding, as you need to make some choices.